 Then there's akazu, a famed red vinegar that dates back to the Edo period (between the 17th and 19th centuries), when it was used to flavor and preserve fish before refrigeration was available.
 Though once widely seen as a mark of poverty, it's now embraced as a haute ingredient for top sushi chefs.
 Akazu is made from moromi, or lees—the leftover mash from the sake-brewing process, made up of residual yeast that collects at the bottom of the vessel.
 The moromi is aged in wooden boxes for at least a decade, during which time it cakes together and matures, before it's finally put through a press to expel the vinegar.
 While akazu might be too strong for lean fish and vegetables (though it's great for fattier fish and darker meats), komezu's more straightforward flavor is perfect in vinaigrettes and carries more assertive flavors well, even outside of Japanese cuisine.

 Black vinegar has a long history in Chinese cuisine, and particularly that of Hunan Province; in the US, you'll often spot it as a condiment in Chinese restaurants, especially those serving xiao long bao (soup dumplings).
 The best-known version of black vinegar is Chinkiang, named for a city near Shanghai.
 Japan, however, also has a culture of kurozu, its own style of black vinegar, which is derivative of its Chinese counterpart but not nearly as dark.
 The Chinese style can be made of grains and rice, while the Japanese one is made of rice only.
 Both are fermented in closed crocks, left out in the sun for extended periods of time until they turn a dark amber hue.
 They have a funky depth of flavor, though they're milder than their looks would suggest—slightly tannic, somewhere between a natural wine and an aged whiskey.
-Use black vinegar in braises and glazes, or doctor it with ingredients like ginger, garlic, or sesame oil to make a quick and punchy dipping sauce.
+Use black vinegar in braises and glazes, or amp it up with ingredients like ginger, garlic, or sesame oil to make a quick and punchy dipping sauce.

 It's a long story, but balsamic vinegar was never meant to be a commercial product.
 As far back as the late Renaissance, balsamic was matrilineally passed down from generation to generation in the Emilia-Romagna region of Italy, with mothers making a batch for their daughters, and the latter for their daughters after them.
 It was made to be aged for dozens of years, then offered as a dowry.
 Today, balsamic is made widely throughout Emilia-Romagna by women, men, and corporate producers alike.